WorkNicolas/CPU-Scheduler/README.md

 <h3 style="font-weight:bold;">Notes 📝</h3>
 <ul>
 <li>
-Choose your own programming language. ✔
+Choose your own programming language ✔
 </li>
 <li>
 One program, one CPU scheduling Algorithm or one program, six CPU scheduling Algorithms (Use selection to choose what CPU scheduling Algorithm to show) ✔